lee2sman/processing-to-love/README.md

 Although Love contains libraries for drawing to the screen similar to Processing, it is intended for the creation of games.
 It is particularly useful for making 2d games with tiles.

-You may also want to Love out if you're interested in trying something new, learning a new language that is applicable to many other tools (Roblox, Playdate, Pico-8, Tic-80, and many more), and interested in a program that works fast and is cross-compatible on many computers.
+You may also want to use Love if you're interested in trying something new, learning a new language that is applicable to many other tools (Roblox, Playdate, Pico-8, Tic-80, and many more), and interested in a program that works fast and is cross-compatible on many computers.

 ### Who makes Love?